Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 This article makes overview of the concept of a vector and its formats.

+### Why?

 Math algorithms should be independent of the data type or format of the vector.
 This module revolves around the principle.

-### Why?

 The unique features of this implementation of vector mathematics are:

 - Cleanliness: the module does not inject methods, does not contaminate or alter the standard interface.
-- Zero-copy principle: the module makes possible avoid redundant moving of memory thanks to adapter.
+- Zero-copy principle: the module makes it possible to avoid redundant moving of memory thanks to the concept of the adapter.
 - Simplicity: a regular array or typed buffer could be interpreted as a vector, no need to use special classes.
 - Usability: the readability and conciseness of the code which uses the module are as important for us as the performance of the module.
 - Flexibility: it's highly flexible, thanks to the ability to specify a vector with the help of an adapter.
 You can write and use your own implementation of a vector adapter.
-- Applicability: It implements the same interface for different data types and formats of specifying.
+- Applicability: it implements the same interface for different data types and formats of specifying.
 The code written for the adapter looks the same as the code written for the array.
+- Reliability: the module has good test coverage.
+- Accessibility: the module has documentation.
-- Functional programming: the module uses the principles of functional programming.
+- Functional programming principles: the module uses the principles of functional programming.
   - The vector is not an object, but an abstraction.
   - Implementation of vectors have no fields "x", "y", "z".
   - All mathematical functions have an implementation that expects vectors in arguments rather than in the context.
   - Аdapter is a nonmutable object.
-- Reliability: the module has good test coverage.
-- Accessibility: the module has documentation.
-- Native implementation: Under the NodeJS, it optionally uses binding to the native implementation of [BLAS-like](https://github.com/flame/blis) libraries ( not ready ).
+- Native implementation: under the NodeJS, it optionally uses binding to the native implementation of [BLAS-like](https://github.com/flame/blis) libraries ( not ready ).
-- GPGPU implementation: Under the browser, it optionally uses WebGL ( not ready ).
+- GPGPU implementation: under the browser, it optionally uses WebGL ( not ready ).
-- Performance: The optimized build has high performance ( not ready ).
+- Performance: the optimized build has high performance ( not ready ).

 ### Concepts of vector and vector adapter